15 Cruel and harmful animal attractions to avoid when traveling

 Sea turtles should not be touched or hold!
 At some sanctuaries, you can hold little baby sea turtles, which is very cute, but also very bad for the sea turtles.
 It can cause stress and weaken their immune system.
 Also, some tourist might ‘drop’ a sea turtle by accident.
 This often causes significant injures like a broken shell.

-It is also recommended not to touch a sea turtle while snorkelling or diving with it.
+It is also recommended not to touch a sea turtle while snorkeling or diving with it.
 This is a non-natural act and can causes symptoms of stress or injuries.

 Supporting crocodile farming

-Another cruel animal attraction is one not everybody thinks of, but we must admit that nowadays large numbers of crocodiles are being kept on farms.
+Nowadays large numbers of crocodiles are being kept on farms.
 Their skin is used for the fashion industry and their meat for food.
 The crocodiles are mostly housed in overcrowded- and small pits.
 Try not to wear or use any leather from crocodiles and not to eat the meat.
+Please don’t visit crocodile farms or crocodile shows.

 Watching monkeys dance

-I hope this post provided some clarification about why these wildlife tourist attractions are harmful and why you should better avoid them.
+I hope this post provided some clarification about why these harmful animal attractions are cruel and why you should better avoid them.
 After all, we shouldn’t put ourselves, but the animals on the first place and try to do as little harm as possible to the places we visit.